 Waters reported the results of two studies, both double-blind, randomized, placebo-controlled, crossover trials in a total of 10 hospitalized, steroid-dependent patients with chronic ENL treated with 100 mg thalidomide or placebo (three times daily).
 All patients also received dapsone.
 The primary endpoint was reduction in weekly steroid dosage.

-Controlled Trial of Thalidomide in Patients with ENL: Reduction in Steroid
+Table 11: Double-Blind, Controlled Trial of Thalidomide in Patients with ENL:

 |Reference||Duration of Treatment||No. of Patients||Number Responding|